February 2008 San Francisco general election: Propositions

+San Francisco voters rejected Proposition C, which would have turned Alcatraz Island into a "Global Peace Center".

+They approved Proposition A, a $185 million bond measure to improve park and waterfront spaces.
+They also approved Proposition B, allowing retirement-age police officers to continue working while adding to their pension funds.

 Proposition A

-Proposition A would allow the City to issue bonds worth a total of $185 million to fund municipal park and recreation facilities and to raise property taxes to fund these bonds, permitting landlords to pass 50% of the increase to tenants.
+Proposition A would allow the city to issue bonds worth a total of $185 million to fund municipal park and recreation facilities and to raise property taxes to fund these bonds, permitting landlords to pass 50% of the increase to tenants.
 This proposition required a two-thirds majority to pass.

 Proposition B

 Proposition B would "allow certain retirement-eligible police officers to continue working for up to three additional years while accumulating their regular retirement benefits in tax-deferred retirement accounts."

 Proposition C

 Proposition C would make it City policy to transform Alcatraz Island into a Global Peace Center.